Michigan Technological University - Department of Social Sciences

 Application fee waived?Yes

-The year-long VISTA internships are conducted in coordination with Conservation Legacy.
-Fellows often work in communities that have been economically or environmentally damaged by prior mining activities.
-The communities have needs from stream and watershed restoration to historic preservation to economic development to broader community development programs.
-Returned Peace Corps volunteers (RPCVs) will enhance the program by bringing their experience with community development to the program.
+The year-long VISTA internships are conducted in coordination with Conservation Legacy and the Great Basin Institute.
+Fellows often work in communities that have been economically or environmentally damaged by prior mining or other extractive industrial activities.
+The communities have needs such as stream and watershed restoration, infrastructure renewal, historic preservation, economic development, and broader community development programs.
+Returned Peace Corps volunteers (RPCVs) enhance the program by bringing their experience with community development to the program.
 It is a natural fit for RPCVs who want to continue to work in rural development and improve their skill set by obtaining a graduate education in the appropriate field of study.

 Jobs for program alumni

-One year on campus, one year VISTA, one semester after VISTA
+Typically one year on campus, one year VISTA, and one semester after VISTA to complete a research project.
+Flexible part-time options are also available.

-List Peace Corps Fellows as an interest on the application and the application will be tracked separately.
-Other parts of the application process are the same.
-Talk to us.
+List Peace Corps Fellows as an interest on the application, and the application will be tracked separately.
+Other steps in the application process are the same.
+Prior consultation with a faculty member and/or the Fellows program coordinator is recommended.

 A National Service Graduate Fellowship is also available to RPCVs.